 The article was written by Dr. Hanno Fichtner, the CEO of Gabi, and an insurance expert after spending nearly a decade at McKinsey working closely with the insurance industry.

-How likely is it that you’re paying too much for your insurance?
+Have you wondered, “Am I paying too much for car insurance?
+Should I switch providers?”
 This is something we’d all like to know (and rightfully should).
 We decided to ask several thousand car owners to share how much they’re paying for their insurance, then identified better rates by looking at quotes from all major car insurance companies.
 Here are our findings on how likely people are to overpay for insurance–by company–and how much they could save by simply switching providers.

 An Apples-To-Apples Comparison of Thousands of Actual Insurance Rates